ptechofficial/ptechofficial.github.io/README.md

 #Portfolio Repo

-### contains code for the website ptechofficial.github.io
+This repo contains code for the website ptechofficial.github.io